JuliaLang/julia/doc/manual/interfaces.rst

            Base.linearindexing(::Type{SquaresVector}) = Base.LinearFast()
            Base.getindex(S::SquaresVector, i::Int) = i*i;

 Note that it's very important to specify the two parameters of the ``AbstractArray``; the first defines the :func:`eltype`, and the second defines the :func:`ndims`.
-But that's it takes for our squares type to be an iterable, indexable, and completely functional array:
+That supertype and those three methods are all it takes for ``SquaresVector`` to be an iterable, indexable, and completely functional array:

 .. testsetup::